Kitware/CMake/Help/manual/cmake-cxxmodules.7.rst

 Compiler Support
 ================

-Compilers which CMake natively supports module dependency scanning include:
+The list of compilers for which CMake supports scanning sources for C++ modules includes:

 * MSVC toolset 14.34 and newer (provided with Visual Studio 17.4 and newer)
 * LLVM/Clang 16.0 and newer